0xgh057r3c0n/0xgh057r3c0n/README.md

 ## 🚀 What I’m Working On

-* 🌱 Currently learning more about advanced penetration testing techniques, OSINT using Python, and artificial intelligence applications in cybersecurity.
+* 🌱 Deepening knowledge in advanced penetration testing techniques, OSINT with Python, and AI applications in cybersecurity.
-* 🔭 Looking for opportunities to contribute to cybersecurity teams, especially in penetration testing, Python development, and vulnerability assessment.
+* 🔭 Seeking opportunities to contribute in penetration testing, Python development, and vulnerability assessment.

 ---